briankoser/sfc-listeners-guide/episodes/0109-is-jimmy-olsen-a-woman-and-other-news.md

 last_listen:
 recommendation: essential yes no
 recommendation_reason: No need to listen to old news.
-Check the guide for what's interesting in hindsight.|Any notable feedback is included in the guide.
+Check the guide for what's interesting in hindsight.
-spoilers:
-- <i class="work-title"></i>
-archivist_note: Episode bleep count: 3
+archivist_note: "Episode bleep count: 3"
 ---
 # Opening
 Ben thanks Daniel and Koby for hosting the podcast.
 He enjoys ribbing them but he is looking forward to their continued contributions.